In the guide

 Every bovine animal in the United Kingdom has a unique number, which is shown both on ear tags and in a cattle passport.
 By law all cattle must be registered on the Cattle Tracing System (CTS) by applying to the British Cattle Movement Service (BCMS) for a valid cattle passport.
 An application for a cattle passport must be received by BCMS within 27 days of birth (with the exception of bison, applications for which need to be with BCMS within seven days of birth).

 Cattle without passports, whether male or female, cannot be moved off your holding alive except under licence.
 They may also need to be tested for BSE.

-The Cattle Identification Regulations 2007 require that every bovine animal in the United Kingdom (as elsewhere in the European Union) has a unique number, shown both on an ear tag in each ear and on a paper cattle passport, which is held by the current keeper of the animal (this system covers both cattle and other bovine animals such as water buffalo and bison).
+The Cattle Identification Regulations 2007 require that every bovine animal in the United Kingdom has a unique number, shown both on an ear tag in each ear and on a paper cattle passport, which is held by the current keeper of the animal (this system covers both cattle and other bovine animals such as water buffalo and bison).
 The unique number and passport remain with the animal throughout its life and any movements of cattle are recorded both on the paper passport and electronically on a national system administered by BCMS.
 Such a system is important because it:

 - supports the control and eradication of bovine diseases - for example, bovine tuberculosis (bTB) and foot-and-mouth disease (FMD)

 - protects consumers by ensuring that products going into the human food chain are as fully traceable and as safe to eat as possible

 Applications for cattle passports must be made to BCMS and can be made in one of five ways:

 - CTS Online